identity-com/on-chain-identity-gateway/solana/program/README.md

 Revoked tokens cannot be reactivated but must be reissued.

 Tokens that are frozen are "paused" and new transactions should not accept them.
 They may be frozen for a number of reasons, for example if a user attempts to use a token while in a restricted jurisdiction, the gatekeeper may freeze the token temporarily.
-Frozen tokens can be unfrozen by any gatekeeper in the gatekeeper network (not necessarily the issuing gatekeeper)
+Frozen/Unfrozen tokens can be unfrozen by the issuing gatekeeper.

 While not represented by a state on-chain, tokens may also have 'expired', in which case, they are treated as frozen.